 He couldn't fulfil this wish as he died, aged just 21, whilst studying at Cambridge where he is buried; however, St Wilfrid's Church features two memorials to him - a marble plaque inside the nave and a memorial stained glass window.
-Also, a street in The Meadows is named Kirke White Court.
-(More info about the gazebo can be found at: https://www.nottinghampost.com/news/nottingham-news/grisly-past-old-dilapidated-summerhouse-5297724
+Also, in The Meadows he is remembered with Kirke White Street and the pub Poets Corner.
+More info about the gazebo can be found at: